 Working in museums means there is always something inspiring, challenging, or just plain weird to learn about.

-I never thought I’d know so much about coins, voting machinery, segregation, polio, salsa music, or the flag that inspired the national anthem.
-Or that I’d get to work in the same building as a 920-pound Calder mobile and the only Leonardo da Vinci portrait in the Americas.
-It’s all in a day’s work when you’re employed by world-class museums and I feel very blessed to be a part of it.
+I never thought I’d know so much about rare coins, voting machinery, our painful history of segregation, polio, Celia Cruz, or Phyllis Diller’s gag file.
+Or that I’d get to work in the same building as a 920-pound Calder mobile, Judith Leyster’s self-portrait, Kerry James Marshall’s haunting Great America, and the only Leonardo da Vinci portrait in the Americas.
+It’s all in a day’s work when you’re employed by cultural institutions and I feel very fortunate to have been a part of it.

 Online Public Health Communications